masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 *	.u01 etc. are unsteady flow files
 *	.hdf are results files

+There are also a number of files created when the model is ran:
+* .b01
+* .bco01
+* .IC.01

 <a name="openproject"></a>
 ## 2. Opening a Hec-Ras Project